jessicarush/html-notes/HTML_checklist.md

 - [ ] A `<main>` element is around the primary content.
 - [ ] A `<footer>` element is around the copyright notice.
 - [ ] Contains `<article>` and `<section>` elements where appropriate.
-- [ ] Code is commented where appropriate/needed.
+- [ ] Code is commented where appropriate and needed.

 ## Content